 This document reflects on the suitability and effectiveness of approaches to community engagement described in previous versions of the SCI.
-Therefore, it includes new methods of consultation that make effective use of modern technologies and resources.
+Therefore, it includes methods of consultation that make effective use of modern technologies, existing resources and changing circumstances.

 It is a requirement to review a SCI every five years, starting from the date of adoption.